AntonyLeons/ward-rs/README.md

 ### Installation

-    Create your own jar
+    Build from source

     • Clone the project
-    • Import project in your IDE as Maven project
+    • Run `cargo build --release`
-    • mvn clean package
+    • The executable will be located in `target/release/ward`

 <br>

-    Run jar file
+    Run executable

-    1. Create you own jar as described above
+    1. Build from source as described above, or download a pre-compiled binary
-    2. Execute jar on Windows or Linux with administrative rights
+    2. Execute `./ward` on Windows or Linux (may require administrative rights)
     3. Enter localhost:4000 and set up application

 <br>